The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy dressing.

 - fresh chopped dill

 - Place potatoes in a large pot and cover with cold water.
 Bring to a boil over high heat.
 Once boiling, continue to cook until just fork tender, about 20 minutes.
 Drain; slightly cool about 5-10 minutes.
-Peel the potatoes (optional) and cut into cubes.
+Using your fingers, gently remove the peel from the potatoes and discard.
+Cut the potatoes into bite-sized cubes.
 Place into a medium bowl; set aside.

 - In a small bowl, combine the vinegar, salt and pepper.
 Pour over the warm cubed potatoes and gently mix.
 Place in the refrigerator to chill for 20 minutes.

 - Meanwhile, in a large bowl, mix together the mayonnaise, mustard and celery seed.
 Stir in the celery, onions, and pickles until evenly coated.
 Add the cooled potatoes and the eggs; gently mix.
 Season to taste with additional salt and pepper.
+For best results, chill before serving.
 Optional: Garnish with dill and paprika.

 - This potato salad can be eaten right away, but for best results, cover and refrigerate one day before serving.
 Keep covered in the fridge for up to 1 week.